vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 - [Azure: Container Storage Interface (CSI) drivers on Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/csi-storage-drivers)
 - [AWS: Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html)

+### Volume Support Error {#volume-support}

+If you see an error related to `binding volumes: context deadline exceeded`, this means you may not have volume support on your cluster.
+This error typically occurs when your cluster is unable to provision or attach persistent storage volumes required by your applications.
+Check your cluster's configuration and ensure the storage provider is properly set up.

 ## (Optional) Use S3 for Data Persistence

 The agent requires a persistent store for periodic backups of time-series data as well as checkpointing for periodic reporting.
 The default deployment option uses a Persistent Volume and works for clusters ranging from tens to thousands of nodes; however, if Persistent Volumes are not supported with your cluster, an alternative configuration, using S3, is available for agents deployed in AWS.
 If you require persistence to a different object store, you can contact [support@vantage.sh](mailto:support@vantage.sh).